 President Macron made a passionate speech to the conference delegates pointing out that the 2 years since the original Paris agreement was reached have seen little real progress made to reduce emissions of CO2.
 He said the world is “losing the battle” against climate change, “We’re not moving quick enough.
 We all need to act.”
 The figures show that the current rate of increase in emissions would lead to over a 4°C mean temperature rise by 2100, a situation so dire that insurance giant AXA described as being completely un-insurable.

 Despite the US President not being in attendance, and despite their federal government’s withdrawal, the U.S.A. was well represented by business leaders and regional politicians who have made commitments to stick by the Paris agreement.
 In addition, the EU announced a new 3-pillar approach to tackling the effects of climate change and to achieve the goal of reducing CO2 emissions by 40% in all sectors of our economy by 2030, this includes action on:

 - Sustainable agriculture

-In the wake of record breaking wild fires, storm seasons and rising temperatures which saw a record summer heat wave in Europe, it was pointed out that many global financial institutions are now beginning to recognise the potential catastrophic risks associated with runaway climate change.
-These are no longer abstract scenarios that can be ignored and this was one of the first times I have seen these connections made repeatedly and consistently in such a high profile pubic event.
+In the wake of record-breaking wildfires, storm seasons and rising temperatures which saw a record summer heat wave in Europe, it was pointed out that many global financial institutions are now beginning to recognise the potentially catastrophic risks associated with runaway climate change.
+These are no longer abstract scenarios that can be ignored and this was one of the first times I have seen these connections made repeatedly and consistently in such a high profile public event.